Friendship store: History

 The stores were state-owned and first appeared in the 1950s, when they were primarily frequented by the many Soviet experts assisting China's economic development.
 The stores sold Western, imported items, such as peanut butter and Hershey bars, as well as high-quality Chinese art and crafts.
 Prices were considerably higher than those in the country of origin but, because the stores operated as a monopoly for imported items, buyers had no other choice.
-The old Friendship Stores accepted only foreign exchange certificates as currency.
+The old friendship stores accepted only foreign exchange certificates as currency.
 Items for sale included uncensored copies of Western literature such as The New York Times, so customers had to present a foreign passport to the guards to be permitted entry.
 Often crowds of people would look through the windows to see what was for sale.

-The abolition of foreign exchange certificates in the early 1990s made Friendship Stores largely redundant, with foreign visitors being allowed to hold ordinary renminbi in the PRC.
+The abolition of foreign exchange certificates in the early 1990s made friendship stores largely redundant, with foreign visitors being allowed to hold ordinary renminbi in the PRC.
 Most stores have now closed, but a few remain, most notably in Beijing, Shanghai, and Guangzhou.

-Modern Friendship Stores
+Modern friendship stores

 The Beijing store has a Starbucks, Baskin-Robbins, Délifrance, Pizza Hut, and a bookshop which stocks a wide range of English-language magazines and newspapers.
-It has been announced that the site is to be redeveloped, with the Friendship Store being replaced by a more modern shopping center, offices, and a Conrad Hotel.
+It has been announced that the site is to be redeveloped, with the friendship store being replaced by a more modern shopping center, offices, and a Conrad Hotel.

-There are also two Friendship Stores in Shanghai, one in the city center and one in Hongqiao.
+There are also two friendship stores in Shanghai, one in the city center and one in Hongqiao.

-The Friendship Store in Guangzhou has developed into a listed company.
+The friendship store in Guangzhou has developed into a listed company.
 Apart from the original store opposite the Garden Hotel, it now has five branch stores in Guangzhou, Foshan and Nanning.